-The Holy Grail of Calibration for Canon and specifically Nikon
+The Holy Trinity of Calibration for Canon and specifically Nikon

 Why is a Tamron lens calibration better than most other lens brands?
 One of the biggest issues we find when calibrating lenses with Nikon cameras is that Nikon cameras unlike Canon do not allow you add Autofocus micro-adjustments for both ends of zoom lenses.
 This is especially problematic when calibrating the ‘holy trinity’ of Nikon lenses: